The policies and procedural guidelines are designed to:

 - To satisfy long-term bond or debt obligations when required by a depository trust company.

-- The Library Director shall have the authority to pay all claims made for purchase and report such activity to the Board of Trustees on a monthly basis.
+5. The Library Director shall have the authority to pay all claims made for purchase within the constraints of the approved budget and report such activity to the Board of Trustees on a monthly basis.

 The Director, in consultation with the Library’s auditors and with their approval, shall be responsible for establishing and updating procedures for the proper and cost-effective documentation of purchases.

-With the understanding that purchases for library materials are often available through statewide or national discount programs for libraries, the Board of Trustees establishes the following policy related to bids.
+With the understanding that purchases of library materials are often available through statewide or national discount programs for libraries, the Board of Trustees establishes the following policy related to bids:

-- Capital and One-Time Purchases: The following schedule is related to capital or one-time purchases of non-library materials (i.e., equipment, furniture, etc.) where individual items are at the stated prices and for which there are sufficient budget appropriations.
-All involved in the purchase process shall be aware of prevailing state contracts or other previously arranged discount programs that the library is eligible to participate in.
+2. Capital and One-Time Purchases: The following schedule is related to capital or one-time purchases of non-library materials (i.e., equipment, furniture, etc.) where individual items are at the stated prices and for which there are sufficient budget appropriations.
+All involved in the purchase process shall be aware of prevailing state contracts or other previously arranged discount programs for which the Library is eligible.
 The following is a list of purchase amounts and requirements:

 Credit Card/Debit Card Policy